aliyun/terraform-provider-alicloud/website/docs/r/bastionhost_instance.html.markdown

 The following arguments are supported:

 * `license_code` - (Required)  The package type of Cloud Bastionhost instance.
 You can query more supported types through the [DescribePricingModule](https://help.aliyun.com/document_detail/96469.html).
+* `plan_code` - (Required, ForceNew, Available in 1.193.0+) The plan code of Cloud Bastionhost instance.
+Valid values:
+  - `cloudbastion`: Basic Edition.
+  - `cloudbastion_ha`: HA Edition.
+* `storage` - (Required, ForceNew, Available in 1.193.0+) The storage of Cloud Bastionhost instance.
+Valid values: 0 to 500.
+Unit: TB.
+* `bandwidth` - (Required, ForceNew, Available in 1.193.0+) The bandwidth of Cloud Bastionhost instance.
+Valid values: 0 to 500.
+Unit: Mbit/s.
 * `description` - (Required) Description of the instance.
 This name can have a string of 1 to 63 characters.
 * `period` - (Optional) Duration for initially producing the instance.
 Valid values: [1~9], 12, 24, 36.
 At present, the provider does not support modify "period".
 -> **NOTE:** The attribute `period` is only used to create Subscription instance or modify the PayAsYouGo instance to Subscription.
 Once effect, it will not be modified that means running `terraform apply` will not effect the resource.